inspec/inspec-aws/docs/resources/aws_ec2_vpn_connection_route.md

 # aws\_ec2\_vpn\_connection\_route

-Use the `aws_ec2_vpn_connection_route` InSpec audit resource to test properties of a single specific AWS EC2 Function.
+Use the `aws_ec2_vpn_connection_route` InSpec audit resource to test properties of a single specific AWS EC2 Connection Route.

-The AWS::EC2::VPNConnectionRoute resource specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway..
+The AWS::EC2::VPNConnectionRoute resource specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway.

 ## Syntax

 Ensure that a VPN Connection ID exists.

-    describe aws_ec2_vpn_connection_route(vpn_connection_id: 'VPNConnectionID') do
+    describe aws_ec2_vpn_connection_route(vpn_connection_id: 'vpn-1234567890') do
       it { should exist }
     end